 Local Authority Main Comments Enhancing and Extending Rail Services: Supported opposition against reduction of rail services / frequencies.
 Delivering Seamless Multi-Modal Journeys: Agreed that 'Hubs' concept is scalable and fully supportive of MaaS initiatives and wider actions contained within the chapter.
 West Lothian Transport Challenges & Problems: Stated that the identified transport challenges and problems are wide ranging and reflect current urban and rural type transport and travel issues.
 Vision & Objectives: Outlined that the vision encapsulates the key expected elements of a strategy of this nature, with the four strategy objectives providing clear links to societal outcomes and wider policy changes.
 Enhancing Accessibility to Public Transport: Highlighted that the theme was very important, with the policies and actions outlined in this theme being beneficial.
-Transforming and Extending the Bus Service: Broad support for Additional desired and addits additional desired and additional desired and additional desir policies and actions which will support and encourage operators to enhance and extend the bus service.
+Transforming and Extending the Bus Service: Broad support for policies and actions which will support and encourage operators to enhance and extend the bus service.
 Delivering Seamless Multi-Modal Journeys: Support for the expansion of mobility hubs within the region.
 Facilitating Efficient Freight Movement and Passenger Travel: Outlined that measures and initiatives which help with "last mile / first mile" deliveries could have significant contributions to reducing HGV/LGV movements within town and village centres.
-Working Towards Zero Road Deaths and Serious Injuries: Stated that through other key themes this will improve further through improvements in road space, reductions in car journeys etc. Overview: "The draft RTS is presented in an easy to read format and contains helpful and meaningful data and case study examples.
+Working Towards Zero Road Deaths and Serious Injuries: Stated that through other key themes this will improve further through improvements in road space, reductions in car journeys etc. Overview: "The draft RTS is presented in an easy to read format and contains helpful and magningful data and consequence.
+The draft data and contains helpful and magningful data and consequence." contains helpful and meaningful data and case study examples.
 The draft RTS is aspirational and outlines the transport challenges faced by the South East of Scotland."